 Most churches give budgeted monthly contributions, representing a percentage of their giving, ranging from 10% – 15%.

 Convention Annual General Meetings (AGM)

 The Singapore Baptist Convention meets once each year in October to celebrate what God is doing through our combined ministry efforts and to deliberate on our direction for the future.
 Each annual meeting typically includes the following elements:

-- Reports and presentations from each SBC ministry entity and the Woman’s Missionary Union;
+- Reports and presentations from each SBC ministry entity and the Women’s Missionary Union (WMU);

 - Recommendations from the SBC Executive Committee.